Plan for College Tuition and Expenses

 - Inquire whether any of his or her classes requires a hand-held wireless device known as a clicker for in-class participation.

-- If your child already has a computer, he or she should visit the campus bookstore for student discounts on word-processing software or other programs he or she needs for typing papers, searching the Internet or homework.
+- If your child already has a computer, he or she should visit the campus bookstore or the software developer's website for student discounts on word-processing software or other programs he or she needs for typing papers, searching the Internet or homework.

 [Any reference to a specific company, commercial product, process or service does not constitute or imply an endorsement or recommendation by www.smartaboutmoney.org.]